 On June 19, 2014, drilling was commenced with one drill focusing on the Imiak Hill Complex (IHC).
-A second drill will be mobilized to the site in three weeks to be used testing regional mineralized targets.
+A second drill was used to test regional mineralized targets.

 On July 22, 2014, the Company announced new TDEM anomalies had been identified at the IHC and that the gravity surveys were able to outline noritic intrusions in the subsurface.